-According to German tax law, the residence of incorporated businesses depends on the question of where (i) the place of management and (ii) the statutory/registered seat are situated.
-Usually, the double taxation treaties provide regulations that the place of effective management is decisive in the case of a double residence of a corporation (tie-breaker rule).
+According to German tax law, the residence of incorporated businesses depends on the question of where the following are situated: (i) the place of management; and (ii) the statutory/ registered seat.
+Usually, the double taxation treaties provide regulations that the place of effective management is decisive in the case of a double residence of a corporation (the "tie-breaker rule").